careydevelopment/careydevelopmentcrm/README.md

 * <a href="https://github.com/careydevelopment/ecosystem-user-service">User Service</a> - handles authentication and features related to user info (updating account details, adding a profile image, etc.)
 * <a href="https://github.com/careydevelopment/contact-service">Contact Service</a> - handles CRUD activities related to contacts (sales leads, customers, etc.) in the system
+* Geo Service - retrieves lists of geographies such as states and countries (currently not public)

 ## Configuration
 Speaking of microservices, you'll need to update the code to point to the downstream APIs.
 To do that,